reTHINK-project/specs/deployment/readme.md

 ### Communication Service Provider

-As mentionned above, the communication service providers consists in __3__ componants.
+As mentionned above, the communication service providers consists in __3__ components.
 We will install first the domain registry, then the messaging node, and finally the catalogue.

 #### Domain Registry
-Domain registry is installable from [here](https://github.com/reTHINK-project/dev-registry-domain/server).
+Domain registry is installable from [here](https://github.com/reTHINK-project/dev-registry-domain).
 As the Domain Registry is necessary to run the messaging node, it has to be installed first.
 The default port of the domain registry is 4567.
 The default DNS for our domain registry will be: __registry.csp.rethink.com__.
 __To test if installation is OK: https://registry.csp.rethink.com/live gives a view of the current status of the registry.__
 ___WARNING___